Skip to main content

 Cost of underfloor heating

-Installation costs can vary hugely, depending on whether you choose a dry or water-based system, the number of rooms you want to heat, whether in the system is for a new-build home, extension or an older building, and what kind of flooring you have.
+Installation costs for underfloor heating vary greatly, depending on the type of system installed, the size of the room(s) or area to be heated, whether the system is for a new-build home, extension or an older building, and what kind of flooring you have.

-The price of installing a ‘wet’ system can vary according to factors like whether the room you’re heating is on the ground floor, or how close it is to the boiler.
-But, it will almost certainly be more expensive than laying electric mats for a ‘dry’ system.
+The cost of installing a ‘wet’ system is between £90-110 per square metre, and there could be extra labour costs on top of this as it is more complicated to install.
 It’s a good idea to speak to an engineer to help you decide whether the work and cost of the system will make it suitable for your home.
+Although more expensive to install, these systems tend to have lower running costs.

 Underfloor heating pros and cons

 The chief advantage of underfloor heating is that it feels comfortable.
-This is because the heat is distributed evenly around the room.
+This is because the larger surface area distributes heat evenly around the room.

-Underfloor heating generally takes much longer to heat up and cool down than traditional radiators.
-This is partly due to the heat store (called thermal mass, which is how materials store and release heat) of the screed or concrete in which most underfloor systems are embedded.
+Underfloor heating in wet systems generally takes much longer to heat up and cool down than traditional radiators.
+This is partly due to screed or concrete in which most underfloor systems are embedded.
 In addition, the water in wet underfloor systems is cooler than the water in radiators because the heat is spread over a larger surface area, so it takes longer to warm up.

 For the system to provide adequate heat and be cost-effective, it is critical to ensure your property is well insulated and draught-proofed.
 This will minimise heat loss and reduce the heating up time.

-Underfloor heating is generally suited to homes where people are in most of the day.
-That’s because the lag time described above means the heating is best left on a low temperature for a longer period of time.
-If people are only home in the morning and evening an underfloor heating system alone may not provide sufficient warmth.
+Due to the lag time described above, underfloor heating is best left on a low temperature for a longer period of time and is generally more suited to homes where people are in most of the day.
+If it is only used in the morning and evening an underfloor heating system alone may not provide sufficient warmth.

 If the underfloor heating is covered by surfaces such as timber or vinyl which react quicker to changes in temperature, then this may be a solution.
 But the running cost is likely to be higher, as you don’t have the advantage of a heat store to help retain and balance the room temperature.